ubaidrmn/housepricepredictor/README.md

 # House Price Predictor

-This application uses linear regression to predict house prices in Pakistan.
-It Considers the following features:
+An application for predicting housing prices in Pakistan.
+This application is based on a Linear Regression model that was implemented with the help of sickit-learn.
+Uses the following features to predict the label (price):
   - Area in marla
   - Bedrooms
   - Baths